Realizable time crystal of four silicon quantum dot qubits

 \section{Summary and Conclusion}

 We examined the effect of a Floquet drive on autocorrelators of a spin chain of four qubits in an Ising model with nearest-neighbor, Ising-even disorder as well as onsite, magnetic disorder.
 We demonstrated that certain measurements are much more predictive of DTC order than others.
 Whenever the initial state is spatially ordered, each autocorrelator in the chain exhibits spatiotemporal order for reasonable values of $\varepsilon$.
 Edge autocorrelators are not able to distinguish between FSPT and DTC regimes for any initial state.
 Therefore, experimenters should always use local measurements in the bulk over a wide variety of initial states before claiming an observation of DTC order.
 We showed that significant charge noise is necessary in order to stabilize a DTC in semiconducting spin qubit systems.
 Insufficient charge noise can lead to an FSPT regime, but not a DTC regime.
-We explored several phase diagrams of such a system, varying the levels of $\pi$-pulse perturbation $\varepsilon$, charge noise $\sigma_J$, and magnetic noise $\sigma_h$.
+We explored several regime diagrams of such a system, varying the levels of $\pi$-pulse perturbation $\varepsilon$, charge noise $\sigma_J$, and magnetic noise $\sigma_h$.
 We found that the correct choices of the former two parameters are critical to stabilizing a DTC, but that magnetic noise was far less important.
 We simulated these phenomena by only considering a system size of $L=4$, which is well within the current spin qubit experimental capabilities.